Philippus/elastic4s/README.md

+## Explain

+An [explain request](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-explain.html) computes a score explanation for a query and a specific document.
+This can give useful feedback whether a document matches or didn’t match a specific query.

+For elastic4s syntax for explain [click here](docs/explain.md).

 ## Synchronous Operations

 All operations are normally asynchronous.
 Sometimes though you might want to block - for example when doing snapshots or when creating the initial index.
 You can call `.await` on any operation to block until the result is ready.
 This is especially useful when testing.